-Look at the chart below.
-If your monthly income is less than the limit shown for your household size, you may qualify for MaineCare coverage.
-Some types of income may not count towards the limit, so if you think your income may be too high, give Consumers for Affordable Health Care’s HelpLine a call at 1-800-965-7476 to see if you qualify.
+If your monthly income is close to or less than the limit shown in the chart below, you may qualify for MaineCare coverage.
+Some types of income may not count towards the limit.
+If you have questions about what income counts, call Consumers for Affordable Health Care at 1-800-965-7476 to see if you qualify for MaineCare.

 Tip: To figure out your monthly income, take your gross weekly income and multiply it by 4.3, or multiply your gross biweekly income by 2.15.